 For many Finns and foreigners, the most exciting Finnish food adventures have their origins in the wild.
 Unforgettable experiences can be conjured up from berries, mushrooms, freshwater fish and game.

 Everyone can access nature’s local superfoods in Finland.
-The traditional Finnish legal concept of “everyman’s right” allows anyone to collect natural products as long as respect is shown for nature and landowners.
+The traditional Finnish legal concept of “every person’s right” allows anyone to go hiking and to collect berries and mushrooms almost anywhere, as long as they respect the environment and landowners.
 Bilberries, lingonberries, chanterelles and boletus mushrooms are greatly savoured all year long.
 Many Finns pick wild berries and freeze them instead of buying them at grocery stores – a habit that is a source of wonder for many foreigners.

 Many households enjoy meat from game hunted by family members.
 Mostly this means elk, but it can also be wild reindeer, hare, mallard or wood pigeon.
 In Finnish Lapland, reindeer herders own groups of animals that roam the fells.